Graphical Analysis In Exercises 9–12, determine whether the graph... | Channels for Pearson+

 Graphical Representation

-Graphical representation is a visual way to display data, which can help in understanding the nature of the variable being analyzed.
-In this case, the number line with marked points indicates that the attendance figures are specific and separate, reinforcing the idea that the variable is discrete.
-The presence of distinct points rather than a continuous line further clarifies this distinction.
+Graphical representation is a visual way to display data, which helps in understanding the nature of the variable being analyzed.
+In the context of random variables, a number line can illustrate whether the variable is discrete (with distinct points) or continuous (with a continuous range).
+Analyzing the graph allows one to determine the type of random variable based on how the values are presented.

 Recommended video: